kun-ecology/global_tree.fun-env.space/README.md

 # global_tree.fun-env.space

-This repository contains the materials and code for reproducing the analyses and results of the study: **XXXX**.
+This repository contains the materials and code for reproducing the analyses and results of the study: **Acquisitive Trees on the Rise: Global Functional Shifts Driven by Alien Naturalization and Native Extinction**.
 Specifically, the repository includes scripts, data, and refined figures used for the study.

 ---